hackerearthclub/LetUsCode/README.md

 # LetUsCode
-This repository would contain competitive questions and various data structures !
+This repository would contain competitive Programming questions..